vivmehra/gpg-with-error-handling/README.md

-# A wrapper node-gpg with error handling for bad passphrase and wrong secret key
+# A wrapper on node-gpg with error handling for bad passphrase and wrong secret key
 [![npm][npm-image]][npm-url]
 [![downloads][downloads-image]][downloads-url]